cadeyrn/newtaboverride/README.md

 - use about:home, the default home page of Firefox, as new tab page
 - use your current home page as new tab page
 - use any color as background color for the new tab page
-- store a local HTML file in the extension's storage and use the content as new tab content
+- store a local HTML file in the add-on's storage and use the content as new tab content
 - get the latest news about Mozilla as new tab page (only in German language)
 - set the focus either to the address bar or to the web page (for example Google search field)
 - beautiful settings UI to make it easy to customize your new tab experience